jampp/geeks/_src/_posts/2016-08-11-in-depth-look-into-caching-2.markdown

    You need more compute power, and add more cores.
 But since each core needs its quite huge L1 cache, you ran out of RAM again!
 Something's hinky.

-Ok, that's a lot of ground to cover, so lets start from the beginning and see what we can do with a few kilobytes of blog post.
+Ok, that's a lot of ground to cover, so let's start from the beginning and see what we can do with a few kilobytes of blog post.

 ##Bottlenecks and single points of failure

-If you're lazy like all good programmers, you'll probably start with a single lonesome dictionary (or LRU if you're cunning) as your cache, but soon grow beyond the critical mass necessary to break the laziness barrier and get busy putting stuff into a memcache.
+If you're lazy like all good programmers, you'll probably start with a single lonesome dictionary (or LRU if you're cunning) as your cache, but soon grow beyond the critical mass necessary to break the laziness barrier and get busy putting stuff into a Memcache.

-And you may stay there for a long while, because if memcache doesn't rock, it's only because it doesn't know how to play the guitar just yet.
+And you may stay there for a long while, because if Memcache doesn't rock, it's only because it doesn't know how to play the guitar just yet.
 So since it can take quite a pounding, you'll realize quite late in life that you're abusing it enough that it's starting to cry out in pain.
 And if you're lucky there's going to be some monitoring in place to hear that tree fall.